IND-CPA Security Objective in Cryptography

 - The attacker can:

-- Submit arbitrary plaintexts to the encryption oracle.
+- Submit arbitrary plaintexts to an encryption oracle

-- The scheme must remain secure even under this powerful adversarial model.
+- The scheme must remain secure under this adversarial model

 Probabilistic Encryption